rbind/blog.jemu.name/content/post/2015-02-21-overanalyzing-tv-shows.md

 ---
-title: Overanalyzing TV Shows
 author: jemus42
-date: '2015-02-20'
 categories:
 - rstats
 - tvshows
+date: 2015-02-20
+title: Overanalyzing TV Shows
 ---

 Overanalyzing tv shows has kind of become my jam.
 So why not totally overdo it.